 Situated on the South Coast, in West Sussex between the towns of Littlehampton and Bognor Regis is where you will find Dixie Belles Line Dance Club.
-Run by Jenny Bembridge, who is a member of the BWDA2000, you will find a warm welcome awaits for all.
+Run by Jenny Bembridge, in association with BWDA2000, you will find a warm welcome awaits for all.

 All levels of line dancing are catered for, absolute beginners, beginners, improvers, intermediate and western partner dancing.
 These take place at St Mary's Church Hall, Clymping, and at Yapton & Ford Village Hall.